totemo/watson/README.md

 Watson has been tested for compatibility with:

-* Minecraft 1.4.5 with ModLoader 1.4.5
+* Minecraft with ModLoader
-* WorldEditCUI for 1.4.5
+* WorldEditCUI
-* Rei's Minimap for 1.4.5, version 3.2_05
+* Rei's Minimap
+  * However, there is a slight compatibility issue that prevents Rei's player/entity radar from working, and Watson must be installed after Rei's in order to function correctly.
-* Optifine 1.4.5_HD_U_D3
+* Optifine
-* LiteLoader for Minecraft 1.4.2
+* LiteLoader for Minecraft
-* Macro/Keybind Mod 0.9.6.1 - but note that commands originating here bypass the Watson command interpreter and go direct to the server.
+* Macro/Keybind Mod - but note that commands originating here bypass the Watson command interpreter and go direct to the server.
 * MagicLauncher